jbaikge/boneless/forms.md

 1. Pagination available with `LIMIT` and `OFFSET`
 2. Sort available with `ORDER BY`
 3. Search available with full text indexes available inside SQLite
 4. Export is very straightforward

-## Relational Database

-The engine does not matter, but the cost does.
-Some of the sites Boneless CMS will support may be microsites that stand up, take some traffic, take some event registrations, then sit idle as an archive of the event the site supported.

-1. Pagination available with `LIMIT` and `OFFSET`
-2. Sort available with `ORDER BY`
-3. Search available with full text indexes or rudimentary `LIKE` clauses
-4. Export is very straightforward

 ## Access Patterns